 In “The Concept of Conversation,” David Randall argues conversation, often overlooked in history, profoundly shaped early modern Europe.
 He reveals how it transformed from elite philosophical discourse to encompass friendship, salons, the press, and even women’s voices.
 Challenging Habermas’s view, Randall sees conversation, not just rational public debate, as central to intellectual progress, with women … Continue reading The Concept of Conversation: From Cicero’s Sermo to the Grand Siecle’s Conversation David Randall (2019)

-Terminology First, let’s consider the terminology.
+Death Café The London Coffeehouses of the Enlightenment Close Pop-up all posts in this chapter Terminology First, let’s consider the terminology.
 People have gathered in various settings for conversation and social interaction throughout history.
 These settings include coffeehouses, salons, clubs, and, even in ancient times, around campfires.
-There is a need for a generic term to capture the essence of these places in a broad sense.
-Commonly used words to … Continue reading Introduction: Conversational Spaces Meeting places for conversations
+There is a need for a generic term … Continue reading Introduction: Conversational Spaces Meeting places for conversations

-In the 17th and 18th centuries, salons flourished in Paris, Vienna, and the rest of Europe.
-Salons were social gatherings hosted in private homes, usually by prominent women, in which men and women engaged in intellectual conversation in pursuit of knowledge.
-The women who hosted these salons were known as salonnières.
-They had a lot … Continue reading Salons A gathering of people under the roof of an inspiring host
+British Gentlemen’s Clubs ** Viennese Coffeehouses ** Close Pop-up all posts in this chapter In the 17th and 18th centuries, salons flourished in Paris, Vienna, and the rest of Europe.
+Salons were social gatherings hosted in private homes, usually by prominent women, in which men and women engaged in intellectual conversation in pursuit of knowledge. … Continue reading Salons A gathering of people under the roof of an inspiring host